jxnl/blog/docs/services.md

 But a year down the road, while they might be very alike, there is a big difference.

 **One is still trying to ship its prototype to production.
-The other, is raising their next round to invest in scaling their product.**
+The other is raising their next round to invest in scaling their product.**

 ## What's the difference?